cfpb/capital-framework/src/cf-typography/usage.md

 ### Font source variables

-Use this variable to specify where the fonts files used in the `@webfont-*` variables are located.
+Use this variable to specify where the fonts files used in the `@webfont-*` variables are located when self-hosting fonts.
 Can be either a relative or absolute path.

 ```
 @cf-fonts-path: '/fonts'